 Schools Buffer: The adopted Cannabis Land Use Ordinance currently requires no buffer from schools, day care, or youth centers.
-Ellwood School located at 7686 Hollister Avenue is the only school in the City that lies adjacent to or within 300 feet of commercial land designated and zoned for cannabis storefront retail under the Cannabis Land Use Ordinance.
-While development of the vacant property would be subject to permitting consistent with City zoning and land use regulations, the future building could be occupied by a cannabis storefront retail use.
+Ellwood School located at 7686 Hollister Avenue is the only school in the City that lies adjacent to and within 300 feet of undeveloped and underutilized land zoned M-RP, which could be developed and potentially support a cannabis business license in the future.
+While development of the vacant M-RP property would be subject to permitting consistent with City zoning and land use regulations, the future building could be occupied by a licensed cannabis business.
 To address this potential, staff recommends increasing the buffer prohibiting storefront cannabis retailers near schools providing K-12 education from zero feet to 300 feet.
 No increase in buffer from day care centers or youth centers is proposed.